fggo/python/README.md

 # Save the text file (pi_digits.txt) in the same directory where you’ll store this chapter’s programs.
 # 'with' keyword closes the file once access to it is no longer needed.
 # read() reads newline, resulting in contents without a new line at the end
+# open(): an object representing the file and its contents is stored in the variable
 with open('pi_digits.txt') as file_object:
     contents = file_object.read() # returns an empty string when it reaches the end of the file print(contents) # resulting in an additional empty line at the end